Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 It is the most adventurous and long day trek.
 You ascend more than 700m and descend 400m.
 It takes around five hours to get to the top from Thangnak to Cho La, so you must start an early morning in the dark with a flashlight.

-The trail begins gradually ascending for two hours in the beginning.
-It descends to the rocky path for another hour and goes steeply upwards for the last two hours.
-You start dropping to the other side, walking on ice for a while, and it takes about two hours to reach Zongla.
-You stop here for lunch and have a long rest during lunch.
-If you are tired from Cho La and have plenty of time, stay here overnight or walk to Lobuche for another two hours.
+The trail gradually ascends for two hours.
+It then descends to the rocky path for another hour and steeply ascends for the last two hours.
+Then, you start dropping to the other side, walking on ice for a while.
+It takes about two hours to reach Zongla.
+You stop here for lunch and have a long rest.
+If you are tired from Cho La and have plenty of time, you can stay here overnight or walk to Lobuche for another two hours.

 You can see amazing views of Mt.Cholatse, Taboche, Amadabam, Khangteka, Thamserku, Lobuche Peak, and Nuptse on this side with beautiful Khumbu valley and a small tranquil lake at the bottom of Mt.
 Cholatse.